 What do we do?

 We’re focused on taking action on the issues that matter, and those we can have the greatest impact on.
-We’re sticking to what we’re good at – aligning our corporate responsibility strategy to how we go about our core business.
-By keeping our customers at the centre of everything we do, and using our strengths as a bank, a significant employer and an active member of the community we aim to make a difference in the following areas:
+We’re sticking to what we’re good at – aligning our Corporate Responsibility Strategy to how we go about our core business.
+We aim to keep our customers at the centre of everything we do, and use our strengths as a bank, a major employer and an active member of the community to make a difference in the following areas:

 Financial inclusion and resilience

-We want to help everyone access fair and affordable financial services.
-Our goal is to help all of our customers build their financial resilience and ability to bounce back from financial shocks.
+Helping people access fair and affordable financial services.
+Our goal is to assist Australians and New Zealanders in building financial resilience to recover from financial shocks.

-We’re working with our partners to address the big issues facing society.
-This includes gender inclusion, family violence, supporting Indigenous success and affordable housing to build stronger more connected communities.
+Working with our partners to address big societal issues to help build stronger, more connected communities.
+This includes gender equality, domestic and family violence, supporting Indigenous success and exploring our role in affordable housing.

 Our values guide the way we behave and the decisions we make.
 We set ourselves apart by acting responsibly, inclusively and driving social innovation.